Generalized Homogeneous Derivations on Graded Rings: Introduction

 \section{Introduction}

-The concept of generalized derivations, first introduced by Brešar \cite{Br91}, has been widely studied since the work of Hvala \cite{Hava}.
-Many results about derivations have been extended to the context of generalized derivations (for example, see \cite{Lee99}, \cite{LeeSh}).
+The concept of generalized derivations, first introduced by Bre\v{s}ar \cite{Br91}, has been widely studied since the work of Hvala \cite{Hava}.
+Many results about derivations have been extended to the context of generalized derivations (see, for example, \cite{dhara2025action,HuangDavvaz13,LeeSh,ZhaoLiu2024}).
 In 2018, Kanunnikov \cite{GradQ} introduced the concept of homogeneous derivations for graded rings.
 Homogeneous derivations are derivations in the classical sense that are compatible with the graded structure of the ring.
 The purpose of this paper is to introduce a novel concept called generalized homogeneous derivations for graded rings, which extends the notion of homogeneous derivations to the context of generalized derivations while respecting the graded structure.
 We establish that homogeneous derivations are a special case of generalized homogeneous derivations, thereby providing a unifying framework for the study of derivations in graded rings.
-As a consequence of this new concept, we also extend several important results, originally proven for prime rings, to the setting of gr-prime rings.\\ Let $R$ be an associative ring with center $Z(R)$, and let $G$ be a group with identity $e$.
-For $x,y\in R$, the symbol $[x,y]$ (resp. $x\circ y$) stands for the Lie product $xy-yx$ (resp. $xy+yx$ for Jordan product).
-A ring $R$ is $G$-graded if there is a family $\{R_g, g \in G\}$ of additive subgroups $R_g$ of $(R,+)$ such that $R = \bigoplus_{g \in G} R_g$ and $R_g R_h \subseteq R_{gh}$ for every $g, h \in G$.
-The additive subgroup $R_g$ is called the homogeneous component of $R$.
-The set $\mathcal{H}(R) = \bigcup_{g \in G} R_g$ is the set of homogeneous elements of $R$.
-A nonzero element $x \in R_g$ is said to be homogeneous of degree $g$.
-An element $x \in R$ has a unique decomposition $x = \sum_{g \in G} x_g$ with $x_g \in R_g$, where the sum is finite.
-The $x_g$ terms are called the homogeneous components of element $x$.
-The $G$-graded ring $R$ has a trivial grading if $R_e = R$ and $R_g = \{0\}$ for all $g \in G \setminus\{e\}$.
-In general, there are many different $G$-gradings of a fixed ring $R$.
-However, as is common in the literature, we will write a $G$-graded ring when we consider $R$ together with some implicit $G$-grading.\\ Let $R$ and $T$ be $G_{1}$-graded and $G_{2}$-graded rings, respectively, then $R \times T$ is $G_{1} \times G_{2}$-graded by:
+As a consequence of this new concept, we also extend several important results, originally proven for prime rings, to the setting of gr-prime rings.